 Did you know you can make a living from blogging?
-This blog will tell you about 12 successful Indian bloggers who make thousands of dollars a month blogging!
+This blog will tell you about 12 successful Indian bloggers in 2023 who make thousands of dollars a month blogging!

 Today, blogging is one of the most popular and sought-after professions.
 It has played a significant role in popularizing previously unknown names.